LhaseParth2610/AR-menu/README.md

 3. **AR Experience**:
    - Click "View in AR" on any food item
    - Allow camera access when prompted
-   - Point your camera at the AR marker
+   - Point your camera Towards any flat surface
    - View the 3D model in your real environment

 ## 📁 Project Structure